Monday 2 April 2018, 8pm

 A lived experience of traditional Japanese music’s conversation with environment, and vice versa, forms the melodic make-up and metaphysical philosophy conditioning UkabazUmorezU.
 Upon imagining a landscape, Sugai decomposes the image (and the images within the image) and replaces it with a sound representation – an artifactual terrain, tethered to but abstracted from the natural world.

-Kirk Barley (b.
-1989, York) is a composer and sound artist, now based in London.
+Kirk Barley is a Yorkshire composer and sound artist, currently based in London.

 Kirk has performed across the UK, Europe and Canada, and has completed commissioned work for the Open Music Archive and British Art Show.